Josverl/micropython-stubs/README.md

  - EV3 / Lego
  - M5Stack

-For a full overview of all stubs check out [the documentation on read the docs](https://micropython-stubs.readthedocs.io/en/latest/firmware_grp.html), or int the repo in  [docs/firmware_grp.md](docs/firmware_grp.md)
+For a full overview of all stubs check out [the documentation on read the docs](https://micropython-stubs.readthedocs.io/en/latest/firmware_grp.html), or in  [docs/firmware_grp.md](docs/firmware_grp.md)

 # Using the stubs